Boobalan-RK/Guvi-Tasks/README.md

 ## 4. Task 4 Prime numbers
 File: prime number

-## 5. Task 4 Prime numbers
+## 5. Task 4 First and Last digit
-First and last number integer
+File: first and last digit of an integer